mahirgamal/Cattle-Location-Monitor/README.md

     ```

 3. Open the generated `Farm.html` file in a web browser to view the map.

+## Troubleshooting

+If you encounter any issues, consider the following steps:
+- Ensure that your JSON file is correctly formatted and matches the expected structure.
+- Verify that all required dependencies are installed.
+- Check for any error messages in the console and address them accordingly.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.